AdhesionTek/Quantum-Wormhole/README.md

 # Quantum Wormhole
-## Quantum Wormhole by AdhesionTek
+## What is this?
-An free open sourse impelementation of [Ocean Peace Quantum Wormhole](https://en.oceanpeace.com.cn/static/product-detail.html) with added features including 热水器.
+Quantum Wormhole by AdhesionTek is an free open sourse impelementation of [Ocean Peace Quantum Wormhole](https://en.oceanpeace.com.cn/static/product-detail.html) with added features including 热水器.

 ## Try it now!
 Link: http://quantumwormhole.adhesiontek.com/